How to Grow Hydrangeas in Planters

 Let’s Dance® Blue Jangles® and Rave® hydrangeas are just the right size for showcasing in patio containers.
 They are paired here with Supertunia® petunias, Superbena® verbena, Diamond Frost® euphorbia and Catalina® torenia.
 Photo courtesy of Proven Winners.

-If this looks like your dream patio, read on to find out how to grow hydrangeas in patio planters.
+If this looks like your dream patio, read on to find out how to grow hydrangeas in pots and patio planters.

 Choosing Which Type of Hydrangea Works for You